citp/privacy-policy-historical/g/gl/gla/glasswire.com.md

 Software orders take place with Cleverbridge, our billing company.

-### Does GlassWire use cookies on their website or in their software?

-Yes (Cookies are small files that a site or its service provider transfers to your computers hard drive through your Web browser (if you allow) that enables the sites or service providers systems to recognize your browser and capture and remember certain information).

-We use cookies to help us remember and process the items in your shopping cart, understand and save your preferences for future visits, keep track of advertisements and compile aggregate data about site traffic and site interaction so that we can offer better site experiences and tools in the future.
-We may contract with third-party service providers to assist us in better understanding our site visitors.
-These service providers are not permitted to use the information collected on our behalf except to help us conduct and improve our business.

 ### Does GlassWire disclose any information to outside parties?

 We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
-This does not include trusted third parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
+This does not include trusted third parties (like our GlassWire Basic, Pro, and Elite sales billing company) who assist us in operating our website sales, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
 We may also release your information when we believe the release is appropriate to comply with the law, enforce our site policies, or protect ours or others rights, property, or safety.
-However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.
-For example we use Google Analytics to check stats for our website.
-We also list our mobile software in the Google Play Android store which has its own separate privacy policy.

 If GlassWire’s organization structure changes (for example if we undergo restructuring or are acquired) we may need to move your personal information (if we have any) to a third party related to a business transaction.

 GlassWire also has a forum, and our forum allows people to post certain information.
 If you use the GlassWire forum you can delete all your posts any time by logging in to your account there.
 Do not share your own personal, or any other personal information in our forum.
-If you notice personal information is available in our forum please contact us and send us the URL so we can remove it.
+If you notice personal information is available in our forum please contact us and send us the URL with a removal request.

 ### Third party website links